cheesestraws/omnitalk/omnitalk/doc/01_Transport_and_LAP.md

 The transport's job is limited to receiving frames from the hardware or encapsulation and passing them to the LAP, and receiving packets from the LAP and sending them onwards either to the hardware or through the encapsulation.

+A transport has a 'quality', which is a rough judgement of how "good" it is.
+Higher qualities are better.
+Generally, higher bandwidth transports will have a higher quality, and lower bandwidth transports will have a lower quality.
+At present, all transports planned for omnitalk are local; but if any WAN transports are added, these must have a lower priority than *any* local transport.

 Transports live under the net/ hierarchy, each in its own subdirectory.

 ## LAPs